rethinkdb/rethinkdb/docs/index.rst

 By default, RethinkDB responds to write commands before they get committed to disk.
-This significantly decreases the latency and allows for increased throughput, but leaves a possibility of data loss in the event of a power failure.
+This significantly decreases the latency and allows for increased throughput, but leaves the  possibility of data loss in the event of power failure.
 It is possible to ensure no data loss in the event of a power failure by telling the server not to acknowledge writes until they are safely committed to disk::